Daca74/Sites-sur-les-couleurs/README.md

 BRAVO !
 Tu peut maintenant voir mon premier site !
 INSTRUCTIONS:
 To see the project you must download the zip and dezip the project, then you can click on index.html CONGRATS !
-You can now see my firt website !
+You can now see my first website !